Last update: 16 January 2023

 Class markings are not required for flying under the PDRA (Predefined Risk Assessment) or SORA (Specific Operation Risk Assessment) authorisation procedures.

-In applying a class identification label, the drone manufacturer confirms that the product meets the technical requirements.
+In applying a class identification label, the drone manufacturer confirms that the product meets the technical requirements estabilished in the drone regulation.
 The manufacturer is responsible for ensuring that the technical requirements of the respective drone class are met.
-This is ensured by means of a conformity check.

 Yes, but only if the drone manufacturer agrees.
 Drones without a class identification label are non-compliant.
-If these are subsequently issued with a class identification label, the drone manufacturer must carry out a conformity assessment.
-This confirms that the drone meets the technical requirements.
-The manufacturer will send the operator a sticker with the class marking.
-This must be attached to the drone.
+In order to issue a class identification label, the drone manufacturer must carry out a conformity assessment to confirm that the drone meets the technical requirements.
+The manufacturer will then send the operator a label to attach to the drone.

 C. REGISTRATION

 Yes.
-The only people who are exempt from the requirement to register are pilots who fly a drone weighing less than 250g that is not equipped with a camera, microphone or other sensors suitable for recording personal data.
+The only people who are exempt from this requirement are operators whose drones weigh less than 250g and are not equipped with a camera, microphone or other sensor suitable for recording personal data.

 The two numbers can be compared with identification numbers used in road traffic: